Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

+Let us analyze the time evolution of the state of the atoms caused by the interaction with the above-described two modes $\Omega_s$ and $\Omega_a$ at a given location inside the medium.
+First we use the adiabatic approximation.
+The eigenvalues of the Hamiltonian $\mathcal{H}_{sa}\fun{\xi,\tau}$ defined in Eq.~\eqref{eqn:Hamrotsa} are presented in Fig.~\ref{fig:eiv}.

+There is an obvious difference between this energy spectrum and the one of the interaction Hamiltonian characteristic to the atoms in the boundary (cf. Fig.~\ref{fig:eiv0}).
+Namely, the eigenenergy of the diabatic state $\ket{a}$ has the constant value of zero and since $\ket{a}$ is completely uncoupled at the boundary --- $\Omega_a\fun{\xi=0,\tau}=0$ ---, $\ket{a}$ is an adiabatic eigenstate as well, with a zero eigenvalue constant in time.
+In contrast, for atoms at inner locations $\xi\gg\xi_0$ of the medium, $\Omega_a\fun{\xi\gg\xi_0,\tau}$ is, though small but nonzero, and as it is discussed in the previous section, has a nontrivial phase function over time.
+Since the time derivative of this phase is incorporated into the Hamiltonian $\hat{\mathcal{H}}_{sa}\fun{\xi\gg\xi_0,\tau}$ in the interaction picture defined by the rotating basis~\eqref{eqn:rotbasis}, the diabatic state $\ket{a}$ here has a nontrivial time-dependent eigenvalue.

+At the beginning of the interaction, the atoms are prepared in the superposition of the antisymmetric and symmetric diabatic states $\ket{a}$ and $\ket{s}$.
+As it can be seen in Fig.~\ref{fig:eiv}, the eigenvalues of these adiabatic states correspond to the adiabatic eigenvalues $\lambda_1$ and $\lambda_3$.
+Similar to the case at the boundary, the population, which was initially in state $\ket{a}$ remains there since $\lambda_1$ perfectly overlaps the diabatic energy of the antisymmetric state.
+On the other hand, the adiabatic eigenvalue $\lambda_3$ moves further from the diabatic energy of state $\ket{s}$ and remains close to the energy of $\ket{a}$.
+Based on the adiabatic theorem~\cite{Oreg1984, Grischkowsky1976} we expect the population, that was initially in the symmetric state $\ket{s}$ to be transferred into the antisymmetric state $\ket{a}$.

+We also have to notice that these eigenstates --- $\lambda_1$ and $\lambda_3$ --- move close to the diabatic energy of the excited state $\ket{0}$ at the end of the interaction, for $\tau>1.5\tau_{\sigma}$.
+We do not expect a large excitation of the atoms, however.
+Comparing Figs.~\ref{fig:eiv} and~\ref{fig:Rabia}, one realizes that the coupling $\Omega_a$ is very small for $\tau>1.5\tau_{\sigma}$.

+The results of our numerical calculations --- presented in Fig~\ref{fig:pop161} --- fit perfectly to the considerations in the adiabatic picture.
+That is, the majority of the population is transferred into the antisymmetric state $\ket{a}$, and the excitation of the atom is drastically reduced (it does not exceed 5\% during the whole interaction).
+Thus, although complete population trapping is not established as in the case of the constant frequency matched pulses~\cite{Harris1995}, a quasi-dark state is created by the two modes $\Omega_s$ and $\Omega_a$.

-Our calculations show that the population control process induced by the laser pulse pair changes in course of their propagation in the medium.
+It is easy to see how the population control process induced by the laser pulse pair changes in course of their propagation in the medium by looking at Fig.~\ref{fig:finpopsb}.
+This figures show the populations of the states $\ket{a}$, $\ket{s}$ and $\ket{a}$ after the atoms' interaction with the laser pulses $\Omega_s$ and $\Omega_a$.
 At the boundary and within one absorption length $\xi_0$, a significant part of the population is transferred into the excited state.
-After a few absorption lengths, the excitation of the atom decreases, and although shows an oscillatory behavior, it is always below $5\%$ for atoms that are located at space positions $\xi>6 \xi_0$ (see Fig.~\ref{fig:finpopsb}).
+After a few absorption lengths, the excitation of the atom decreases, and although shows an oscillatory behavior, it is always below $5\%$ for atoms that are located at space positions $\xi>6 \xi_0$.